 A controversial book resulted, being commissioned by the Club of Rome.
-The Limits to Growth (1972) gained widespread acclaim and also some strong resistance from both academics and governments.
+The Limits to Growth (1972) gained widespread acclaim, and also some strong resistance from both academics and governments.
 The Club of Rome subsequently amplified their pioneering probe.
 During the 1970s, King and Peccei were very active in the ecological cause.
 King contributed summaries and books like The State of the Planet, and Peccei became a futurologist in One Hundred Pages for the Future (1981).
 Yet governments failed to act upon the Club’s message, despite the scientific concerns in more general evidence.

 l to r: Alexander King, Aurelio Peccei

 More than most other ecologists, King and Peccei knew by 1980 that time was seriously running out.
 The opposition and prevalent lethargy were too great.
 They were aware that if this situation persisted for much longer, it would be too late to stop the consequences.
-That was nearly thirty years ago.
+That was many years ago.

 Another problem then started.
-The confused public were now led to assume, by politicians and others, that all drawbacks would get solved by wonderful scientific adaptations to refrigerators and aerosols.
-Ozone-friendly chemicals had now become a saviour [though the damaged ozone will not recover yet for decades].
-Factories, motor cars, and aeroplanes were just some of the reasons why there was no common solution to a growing complex of very serious problems that were still being swept under the carpet by defensive oil companies and other agencies.
+The confused public were now led to assume, by politicians and others, that all drawbacks would be solved by wonderful scientific adaptations to refrigerators and aerosols.
+Ozone-friendly chemicals had now become a saviour (the damaged ozone will not recover for many years).
+Factories, motor cars, and aeroplanes were just some of the reasons why no common solution was afforded to a growing complex of very serious problems.
+These drawbacks were still being swept under the carpet by defensive oil companies and other lucrative agencies.

-The problems involved in climate change got worse all the time, and a fatal blow to potential curb was the refusal of America to comply with crucially necessary reductions in carbon dioxide emission.
-That ominous event occurred ten years ago.
-More recent developments in America still leave environmentalists with deep misgivings.
-The situation of this planet, and of those who dilate about “increased standards of living,” is staggeringly critical and in jeopardy.
+The problems involved in climate change worsened continually.
+A fatal blow to potential curb was the refusal of America to comply with crucially necessary reductions in carbon dioxide emission.
+That ominous event occurred many years ago.
+More recent developments in America are likewise viewed by environmentalists with deep misgivings.
+The situation of this planet is staggeringly precarious.
 Coal, gas, and oil are all big ecological headaches.
-The Greenland ice sheet is melting, and yet the standards of living are still a scenario resembling the proverbial ostrich with his head in the sand.
+The oceans are poisoned.
+The ice sheets continue to melt, yet the affluent standards of living breed multiple examples of the proverbial ostrich with his head in the sand.

 Greenland glaciers now melting